What is Goalball?

 You don't need a sports facilities membership to join in, but you will need to complete a registration form and pay £3 per session (£5 for those who require transport to Sutton Bonington).

 What do I need to bring?

-You will need to wear comfortable sports clothing, i.e. tracksuit bottoms, a long sleeved top and trainers.
+You will need to wear comfortable sports clothing – tracksuit bottoms, a long sleeved top and trainers, for example.

 We will provide you with the following, unless you would like to bring your own: